IBM/ibm-spectrum-scale-cloud-install/README.md

 ## Getting Started

-These instructions will help you provision resources needed for IBM Spectrum Scale deployment on cloud from your machine (on-premise node or a node in cloud).
+The following set of instructions will help you provision cloud resources from a linux-based laptop or server.

 ### Prerequisites